Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 :::warning

 If someone obtains a copy of these words, they can steal your entire wallet, including all of its funds.
-Be sure to your recovery phrase in a safe place.
+Be sure to store your recovery phrase in a safe place.

 :::